MXenes: Properties

 With a high electron density at the Fermi level, MXene monolayers are predicted to be metallic.
 In MAX phases, N(EF) is mostly M 3d orbitals, and the valence states below EF are composed of two sub-bands.
-One, sub-band A, made of hybridized Ti 3d-Al 3p orbitals, is near EF, and another, sub-band B, −10 to −3 eV below EF which is due to hybridized Ti 3d-C 2p and Ti 3d-Al 3s orbitals.
-Said differently, sub-band A is the source of Ti-Al bonds, while sub-band B is the source of Ti-C bond.
+Sub-band A is made of hybridized Ti 3d-Al 3p orbitals, and is near EF, while sub-band B, −10 to −3 eV below EF, which is due to hybridized Ti 3d-C 2p and Ti 3d-Al 3s orbitals.
+Sub-band A is the source of Ti-Al bonds, while sub-band B is the source of Ti-C bond.
 Removing A layers causes the Ti 3d states to be redistributed from missing Ti-Al bonds to delocalized Ti-Ti metallic bond states near the Fermi energy in Ti2, therefore N(EF) is 2.5–4.5 times higher for MXenes than MAX phases.
 Experimentally, the predicted higher N(EF) for MXenes has not been shown to lead to higher resistivities than the corresponding MAX phases.
-The energy positions of the O 2p (∼6 eV) and the F 2p (∼9 eV) bands from the Fermi level of Ti2CTx and Ti3C2Tx both depend on the adsorption sites and the bond lengths to the termination species.
+The energy positions of the O 2p (~6 eV) and the F 2p (~9 eV) bands from the Fermi level of Ti2CTx and Ti3C2Tx both depend on the adsorption sites and the bond lengths to the termination species.
 Significant changes in the Ti-O/F coordination are observed with increasing temperature in the heat treatment.
+The anisotropic electronic band structure of Ti3C2Tx contains electron pockets, bulk band gaps, and a Dirac-like feature.

 Only MXenes without surface terminations are predicted to be magnetic.
-Cr2C, Cr2N, and Ta3C2 are predicted to be ferromagnetic; Ti3C2 and Ti3N2 are predicted to be anti-ferromagnetic.
-None of these magnetic properties have yet been demonstrated experimentally.
+E.g., Cr2C, Cr2N, and Ta3C2 are predicted to be ferromagnetic; Ti3C2 and Ti3N2 are predicted to be anti-ferromagnetic.
+No magnetic properties have been demonstrated experimentally.

 Optical

 Membranes of MXenes, such as Ti3C2 and Ti2C, have dark colors, indicating their strong light absorption in the visible wavelengths.
 MXenes are promising photo-thermal materials due to their strong visible light absorption.
-More interestingly, it is reported that the optical properties of MXenes such as Ti3C2 and Ti2C in the IR region quite differ from that in the visible wavelengths.
-For the wavelengths above 1.4 micrometer, these materials show negative permittivity, resulting in a strong metallic response to the IR light.
+The optical properties of MXenes such as Ti3C2 and Ti2C in the IR region differ from those in the visible wavelengths.
+For the wavelengths above 1.4 micrometer, these materials show negative permittivity, resulting in a strong metallic response to infrared light (IR).
 In other words, they are highly reflective to IR lights.
-From the Kirchhoff's law of radiation, a low IR absorption means a low IR emissivity.
-The two MXenes materials show IR emissivity as low as 0.1, which are similar to some metals.
-Such magic materials that are visible black but IR white are highly desired in many areas, such as camouflage, thermal management, and information encryption.
+From Kirchhoff's law of radiation, low IR absorption means low IR emissivity.
+MXenes show IR emissivity as low as 0.1, similar to some metals.
+Such materials that are visibly black but white under IR are highly desired in many areas, such as camouflage, thermal management, and information encryption.

 Corrosion resistance

-There is a growing body of the literature that recognises MXenes as high-performance corrosion inhibitors.
-The corrosion resistance of Ti3C2Tx MXene can be attributed to the synergy of good dispersibility, barrier effect and corrosion inhibitor release.
+MXenes can act as corrosion inhibitors.
+Ti3C2Tx's corrosion resistance can be attributed to the synergy of good dispersibility, barrier effect and corrosion inhibitor release.